 “The LORD gave, and the LORD has taken away; blessed be the name of the LORD.”

 In loss, it’s common to wonder why this happened.
 I know I questioned this.
-However, this verse from Job reminds us that the Lord is blessed in times of abundance or adversity.
+However, this verse from Job is great for grieving mothers because it reminds you that the Lord is blessed in times of abundance or adversity.
 You know, God never gave Job a reason for his losses, but Job trusted God anyway.

 14. Proverbs 3:5-6